There was an error with your log in

 Village in Nepal in Himalaya

-• Cross a high plateau and skirt around the ridge of the lateral moraine.
-Climb a terraced hillside to reach one of the most remote permanent settlements in Nepal.
+• We will cross a high plateau and skirt around the ridge of the lateral moraine.
+Then we will climb a terraced hillside to reach one of the most remote permanent settlements in Nepal.
 Samdo is only a day’s walk from Tibet by the Lajyang La pass at 5,098 m (16,723 ft).

 Meals: Breakfast, lunch, and dinner